kristopolous/EvDa/README.md

     this.trigger("something"); << OR here, it doesn't matter.

 Well, this library does that.
-It actually does.
 Fancy that.
-We aren't just pretending to be asynchronous here and then spending all our time taking instagram like pics for gravatar with a $5,000 camera.

-I'm doing actual work.
-I know, what the fuck, right?

 ## API